What is JD Edwards ERP?

 Versions of JD Edwards

-Businesses running JD Edwards ERP software today fall into a few camps, for the most part.
+Businesses running a JD Edwards ERP system today fall into a few camps, for the most part.

 - JD Edwards World